What is ITSM? Getting Started with IT Service Management

 Modern organizations of all types are affected by regulatory frameworks like the GDPR, FedRAMP, and HIPAA.
 As a result, compliance management has become increasingly important for IT teams worldwide.
 IT departments must identify the compliance requirements that apply to their organization, then develop IT services that align with those needs.

 ITSM involves identifying the hardware and software required to provide the IT services you need and ensuring it remains in working order.
-These may include configuration management databases (CMDBs), dedicated applications like Jira Service Desk, and the devices your team will use to get their work done on a daily basis.
+These may include configuration management databases (CMDBs), dedicated applications like Jira Service Management, and the devices your team will use to get their work done on a daily basis.

 When choosing tools to drive your ITSM strategy, consider how the tool will fit into your organization's existing processes and infrastructure.
 If the fit isn’t great and the value the tool offers isn’t substantial, you may want to look for another.
 You should also solicit feedback from team members in all parts of your company — along with customers — to see what tools will benefit them the most.
 And you should consider working with an experienced third party to customize the tool to better suit your company’s unique needs.